klml/drfrederson/README.md

 ```
 edit `config.yml` first.

-$ php new.php post my-post-title
-    // Build a markdown file in `_post/my-post-title.md`.
-    // `make.php` will build a html file in `./blog/year/month/my-post-title.html`

 $ php new.php page page-name
     // Build a markdown file in `_page/page-name.md`.
     // `make.php` will build a html file in `./page-name/index.html`.